 - 4.1 It is expected there will be little potential for negative reputational implications for the Council resulting from the decision.
-There will be a slight reduction in the length of on street parking available, however, there is unrestricted carriageway parking available within the vicinity of the proposed area that can safely accommodate parking for 24 hours a day if necessary. - 4.2 If approval is given to this proposal, the Order will be formally advertised in accordance with the statutory Local Authorities' Traffic Orders (Procedure) (England and Wales) Regulations 1996.
+There will be a slight reduction in the length of on street parking available, however, there is availability of unrestricted carriageway at all locations that can safely accommodate parking for 24 hours a day. - 4.2 If approval is given to this proposal, the Order will be formally advertised in accordance with the statutory Local Authorities' Traffic Orders (Procedure) (England and Wales) Regulations 1996.
 Public notices will be published in the local press to advise of the Council's intention to make the Order.
 This provides a formal opportunity for anyone to object to the making of the order.